MinaPecheux/Advent-Of-Code/2019/Python/README.md

 By using the right data type at the right time, you can increase the computation time tremendously.

-## Day 4: Venusian Password
+## Day 4: Secure Container

 There is not much to say with this solution, except that I use a built-in Python lib, ``collections``.
 This package contains some very useful additional types that are optimized for a specific task.
 For example, here, I use a ``Counter`` that is very quick at creating a dict-like structure that associates each unique value in a list to the number of times it appears (see the function ``number_is_ok_p2()``).

 Also, I take advantage of Python's ability to quickly change from one type to another by treating my number and its digits either as integers or as characters depending on what I need.

-## Day 5: Thermal Environment Supervision Terminal
+## Day 5: Sunny with a Chance of Asteroids

 This challenge builds on Day 2.
 The code therefore is an extension of my solution for Day 2.